Black Tea Benefits, Nutrition Facts and How to Prepare - Dr. Axe

 • Atherosclerosis: One to four cups (125 to 500 milliliters) of brewed black tea each day to prevent hardening of the arteries.

-• Parkinson’s disease: Men who consumed 421 to 2,716 milligrams of total caffeine (approximately five to 33 cups of black tea) daily seem to have the lowest risk of developing Parkinson’s disease.
+• Parkinson’s disease: Men who consume 421 to 2,716 milligrams of total caffeine (approximately five to 33 cups of black tea) daily seem to have the lowest risk of developing Parkinson’s disease.
 However, men who drink as little as 124 to 208 milligrams of caffeine (about one to three cups) daily also have a significantly lower chance of developing Parkinson’s disease.
 In women, one to four cups per day seems to be best.

 • Alzheimer’s disease: Research gleaned from studying 957 Chinese seniors 55 and older found that “regular consumption of tea lowers the risk of cognitive decline in the elderly by 50 percent, while APOE e4 gene carriers who are genetically at risk of developing Alzheimer’s disease may experience a reduction in cognitive impairment risk by as much as 86 percent.”